 The files for each course have a lot of pages—from two to three inches worth for each level, and that doesn’t include the appendices.
 You can work from a PDF of the Educator Guide, but you will need to print out the scheduling charts for each unit.
 I actually prefer the PDF since it has hyperlinks to the videos placed exactly when they are to be used in the lessons.

-There are three appendices that are grouped together to cover Year 1 (both Level 1 and Level 2), and there are another three for Level 3.
+There are three appendices that are grouped together to cover Year 1 (both Level 1 and Level 2), and there are another three for Year 2.
 Each group of printed appendices is about an inch thick.